 Did the artist consider the directionality of his/her mark making so that the work appears to be aimed toward a professional presentation?

 Did the artist take time to clean up or camouflage spills, smudges, and unintentional marks?

 Does the work appear complete?

 GENERAL RULES ABOUT SKETCHBOOKS 1.
-Only use the front of each page.
+Only use the front of each page (If it is a two page spread make sure no drawing is on the back of either page).
 2. Put a barrier between the page you are working on and the pages underneath to protect the pages underneath.
 3. Label the backs of your EXERCISES and your SKETCHBOOK PROMPTS with the name of the exercise or prompt and the due date.
 If there are questions connected to the prompt write these out on the back as well or attach a separate piece of paper to the back.
 4. If a page that has not yet been graded falls out of your sketchbook make a not of that fact in your sketchbook and put the finished page in your folder.